2012

 Blasts from the past: Prophets of doom rarely keep score of their predictions and there's good reason why.

-The King of being taken out of context False Profits This also applies to prophets of good things.
+This also applies to prophets of good things.

 They are wrong almost all of the time.
 These doomsters often don't care, as the author of the book titled 88 Reasons why the Rapture Will Be in 1988, went on to write The Final Shout: Rapture Report 1989 and 75% of the Bible is Future as of 21 November 1995 as well as The Complete Solution to the Book of Revelation (1996).
 This author might have continued this indefinitely, but the world did end for him in 2001 in an author existence failure.
 Clearly people like this are very much hoping you aren't keeping score.
 Doomsters were obviously wrong 100% of the time about the end of the world, but they also make related predictions that are vague enough to appear plausible - or at least possible - to some.
 For more information about failed past predictions (in a Christian context) look here.
 Still, the world will end someday.
 Even if our species avoids death by climate shift, suicide or industrial accident, the Sun will one day stop fusing hydrogen and move off the Main Sequence on its way to becoming a red giant star.
 At that point the Earth will be inside it and be very unpleasant to all concerned.